Is Shampoo A Acid Or Base

 To balance this alkalinity and prevent damage to the hair and scalp, manufacturers often add acids to adjust the overall pH of the shampoo.
 Common acids used include citric acid, lactic acid, and malic acid.
 These acids help to neutralize the alkalinity of the surfactants and bring the overall pH of the shampoo closer to the optimal range for hair and scalp health.

 The precise chemical reactions involved are complex and depend on the specific ingredients used in each shampoo.
-However, the fundamental principle is to achieve a balanced pH that effectively cleanses the hair without causing damage or irritation.
+On the flip side, the fundamental principle is to achieve a balanced pH that effectively cleanses the hair without causing damage or irritation.

 Frequently Asked Questions (FAQs)